k8ssandra/k8ssandra-operator/docs/content/en/tasks/secure/encryption/_index.md

 {{% alert title="Tip" color="success" %}}
 You can repeat the above procedure to generate encryption stores for client-to-node encryption, changing the secret name appropriately.
-Check the following section for more details on setting iup cleint encryption with Medusa.
+Check the following section for more details on setting up client encryption with Medusa.
 {{% /alert %}}

 ### Medusa client certificates